epfl-lara/stainless/docs/README.md

 The core verifier sources are in `core/src/scala`.

-There are separate front ends for Scala 3 (primary one), Scala 2, and sbt.
+There is a front end for Scala 3, as well as an sbt plugin (which also compiles and eliminates ghost code).

 The documentation from user's point of view is in `core/src/sphinx`.